 Type of beach - sand

-Where to park - Various car parks along the sea front, including long stay ones along Queen’s Drive
+Where to park - Various car parks along the sea front, including long stay ones along Queen’s Drive.
+We parked at Orcombe Red Rocks on one occasion which was up near the very modern and impressive lifeboat station.

 Public toilets - also located along the sea front at several points close to parking.